-The syntax of expressions (Figure 3) forms a fairly standard λ -calculus with tuples and algebraic data structures.
+Expressions (Figure 3) form a fairly standard λ -calculus with tuples and algebraic data structures.
 A function definition must be explicitly annotated with the function's type parameters, argument type, and return type.
 One reason for this is that the argument and return type serve as pre- and postconditions and in general cannot be inferred.
 Furthermore, we have System F-style polymorphism.
 Explicit type abstractions are built into function definitions.
 Type applications must in principle be explicit as well.
-The current prototype allows omitting them and performs a limited form of local type inference, which is outside the scope of this paper.
+The prototype type-checker allows omitting them and performs a limited form of type inference, which is outside the scope of this paper.